Located in: Romania

 Please, note that your medical letter must have Hepatitis C vaccine, HIV and TBC.

 At Medlink Students, we specialise in helping students secure their rightful place in medical schools in Europe.
 We have all the right tools to assist you with your admission process.
-We can also help you with paperwork, travel arrangements, accommodation, and full ongoing support throughout your years of study.
+We can also help you with travel arrangements, accommodation, and full ongoing support throughout your years of study.

 The university is accredited by the Romanian Agency for Quality Assurance in Higher Education.
 The degree is recognised in all European Union states, the European Economic Area, and, of course, by the UK General Medical Council (GMC).

 To satisfy the GMC’s requirements, you will need to have graduated successfully in a course containing at least 5,500 hours and lasting at least three years.